Accurate Benchmarking

 If the time it takes for calls

-is and the loop
+to method is and the loop

 overhead of iterations is